-B. The Fall River County Board of Commissioners initiated the process to update the Pre-Disaster Mitigation Plan for the County.
-Frank Maynard with the Fall River
+A. The Fall River County Board of Commissioners initiated the process to update the Pre-Disaster Mitigation Plan for the County.
+Frank Maynard with the Fall River County Emergency Management office was to be responsible to start and monitor the plan updating process.

-- County Emergency Management office was to be responsible to start and monitor the plan updating process. - C. Rob Mattox was contracted on April 24th, 2013 to update the PDM, to be completed by August 22, 2014. - D. April 23, 2014 Fall River Emergency Manager mailed out a letter to all participating entities regarding the update of the PDM.
-This letter was sent to the following entities: Custer County Commission, Dawes County Commission, Sioux County Commission, Niobrara County Commission, Black Hills National Forest, Buffalo Gap National Grasslands, US Army Corp of Engineers, Bureau of Reclamation, SD Department of Agriculture Wildland Fire, SD Department of Agriculture, VA Black Hills Heath Care and Shannon County Commission. - E. Throughout the planning process other county and municipal planning tools were reviewed such as; National Flood Insurance Program information, the Fall River Community Wildland Protection Plan, Local Emergency Operation Plan and the county Hazmat Plan.
-Fall River County does not have a Comprehensive Plan nor do any of the municipalities in the county.
-Data for Fall River County was also collected from the National Weather Service, the Soil Survey of Fall River County, the Department of Environment and Natural Resources (Geologic Survey), the Atlas of Water Resources in the Black Hills Area and the US Geologic Survey.
-These plans, studies and reports were reviewed and any relating information was incorporated into the updated PDM for Fall River County.
+- B. Rob Mattox was contracted on April 24th, 2013 to update the PDM, to be completed by August 22, 2014. - C. April 23, 2014 Fall River Emergency Manager mailed out a letter to all participating entities regarding the update of the PDM.
+This letter was sent to the following entities: Custer County Commission, Dawes County Commission, Sioux County Commission, Niobrara County Commission, Black Hills National Forest, Buffalo Gap National Grasslands, US Army Corp of Engineers, Bureau of Reclamation, SD Department of Agriculture Wildland Fire, SD Department of Agriculture, VA Black Hills Heath Care and Shannon County Commission.